 Disciplinary Procedure (Employer)

 Brundall Parish Council recognises that good management can prevent the development of disciplinary problems.
-However, when such problems arise, the Council’s will deal with the matter fairly and in accordance with this Disciplinary Procedure.
+However, when such problems arise, the Council will deal with the matter fairly and in accordance with this Disciplinary Procedure.

 Any complaint or allegation regarding the conduct of an employee shall, in the first instance, be referred to the Clerk to the Council who will determine the gravity of the conduct and take appropriate action;